HunBug/pingu-chan/DESIGN.md

 * **CSV** and **JSONL** by default.
 * Optional **SQLite** via `Microsoft.Data.Sqlite`.
 * Rotation policy (by size or time) to avoid huge files.

+## Logging approach (current)

+Core uses a minimal LoggerHelper to forward logs to a simple logger implemented by the CLI TUI.
+When configured via `sinks.logs`, logs are also mirrored to a file.
+Core avoids heavy logging dependencies.

 ---